 As a doctoral researcher at the University, you must ensure that your research is conducted according to appropriate ethical, legal and professional frameworks, obligations and standards.

-for Candidature you are required to provide evidence of how you have commenced considering ethics and of any appropriate actions that have been identified.
+For Candidature you are required to provide evidence of how you have commenced considering ethics and of any appropriate actions that have been identified.

-for Confirmation (or alternate point for Professional Doctorates), you must provide evidence of having fully considered ethics and, if necessary, obtained formal ethics committee approval for the project.
+For Confirmation (or alternate point for Professional Doctorates), you must provide evidence of having fully considered ethics and, if necessary, obtained formal ethics committee approval for the project.

 Failure to complete either of the above may result in delays to approving Candidature, and potential failure at Confirmation / delays in the commencement of your data collection/research activities.
 It is also your responsibility to re-evaluate ethical issues should the nature of your research change during the course of your doctorate and, if necessary, (re)apply for the relevant formal ethics committee approval.